 - 2 tablespoons granulated sugar for topping

-- Sift together the dry ingredients, set aside.
-In a mixer bowl combine the eggs, oil, sugar, honey and extracts.
+- In a large mixer bowl combine the eggs, oil, sugar, honey, lemon extract and vanilla extract.
 Mix on medium speed until the ingredients are emulsified.
 Add the pumpkin and mix until incorporated.
 Add the dry ingredients and mix just until incorporated.

-- Pour the batter into the pan.
+- Pour the batter into the pan and spread to even it out.
 Sprinkle the 2 tablespoons of granulated sugar over the surface of the batter.

 - Bake until a toothpick inserted in the center comes out with a few wet crumbs but no raw dough, about 1 hour.
 Cool in the pan 10 minutes then turn out onto a cooling rack.
 Cool to room temperature before cutting.